jtnix/wineskin-engines/README.md

  * Open the **Contents/Frameworks** folder
  * copy the files from the WrapperDylibs.zip file below into the opened **Contents/Frameworks** folder of your Wineskin wrapper

-To make this process easier to update for multiple Wineskin wrappers you may have out there you can also copy these files into *~/Library/Application Support/Wrapper/Wineskin-2.6.0.app/Contents/Frameworks* and then use the Update Wrapper option of your wrapper's internal Wineskin to refresh your wrapper internal libraries with the additional .dylib files.
+To make this process easier to update for multiple Wineskin wrappers you may have out there you can also copy these files into *~/Library/Application Support/Wrapper/Wineskin-2.6.x.app/Contents/Frameworks* and then use the Update Wrapper option of your wrapper's internal Wineskin to refresh your wrapper internal libraries with the additional .dylib files.

 ## Notes
  * The games this wine engine was designed and tested for are high-end 3D games that use your GPU to it's fullest.
 With this in mind:
-  * Do not expect it to work well or at all on integrated Intel chipsets, even the HD versions - it might work but if it doesn't, don't be surprised.
+  * This **may not work well or at all on integrated Intel chipsets**, even the HD versions.
+Give it a try, it might work but if it doesn't, don't be surprised.
-  * Use your primary display, always.
-Do not attempt to use on an external or secondary screen, I've never had great success with this, especially with aspect ratio issues in SWTOR.
+  * Use your primary display, always, especially on a laptop.
+Attempting to run games on a secondary displays will likely results in all kinds of funk, especially with aspect ratio on SWTOR.
   * If you are on a laptop with dual GPUs (most Macbook Pro models have dual GPUs, one for longer battery life and one for high-end graphics needs) be sure to set your System Preferences > Energy Saver > Graphics to Higher Performance, which will force your system to use the high-end GPU on your Macbook.

-Any other issues, please file a report here and I will update this readme with more info as I have it.
+Any other issues, please open an issue here and I try and help as best as possible.

 ## Special Thanks
 * compholio for the wine-staging releases, without these I would have given up my dream of playing SWTOR on a Mac